kgorking/godot_strong_types/README.md

-# godot_strong_types
+# Improve Godot's use of strong typing

-Improve Godot's use of strong typing
+Repository that contains test-files to expand Godot's strong typing system.